Wedding Etiquette: The Dos + Don’ts of Bringing a Plus-One

-Spring has finally sprung and wedding season is officially upon us!
-While celebrating the eternal love of your close friends and family is wonderful, this time of year can also bring some stress over the elusive “plus-one” — will you get one, or won’t you?
-A magical unicorn of a wedding invite, everyone from single ladies to coupled-up romantics vie for it.
+While celebrating the eternal love of your close friends and family is wonderful, wedding season can also bring some stress over the elusive plus-one — will you get one or won’t you?
+The magical unicorn of wedding invites, it’s coveted by everyone from single ladies to coupled-up romantics.
 For those times when your invite comes addressed with a “+ Guest,” we’re sharing a few guidelines so you can use your extra invite respectfully.

-Substitute a Different Guest for a Plus One: For example, if you were in a long-term relationship when the invitation was sent, your significant other’s name was written on it, but you are no longer together, it doesn’t mean you can just bring another guest.
-Call the bride and groom and let them know you are no longer dating, but assume that you will not be extended another plus one.
+1. Substitute a Different Guest for a Plus-One: If you were in a long-term relationship when the invitation was sent and your ex-S.O.’s name is written on it, don’t just sub someone else in.
+Call the bride and groom and let them know you are no longer dating — and assume that you won’t be extended another plus-one.
 Instead, take a cue from Queen Bey and hit the wedding like a proud single lady.

-Feel Obligated to Bring a Date: Don’t bring a guest just for the sake of bringing one.
-You want to attend this celebration of love with someone who can truly appreciate it.
-Proper etiquette tells us that you shouldn’t use a plus one unless it’s for a significant other, but if you’re really looking to bring a guest, make a wise decision — pick someone you know well, who can be polite and respectful throughout the ceremony and subsequent festivities.
+2. Feel Obligated to Bring a Date: Don’t bring a guest just for the sake of bringing one.
+Etiquette tells us that you shouldn’t use a plus-one unless it’s for a significant other, but if you’re really looking to bring a guest, make a wise decision: Pick someone you know well, and who can be polite and respectful throughout the ceremony and subsequent festivities.

-Upstage the Bride and Groom: Attending a wedding with your significant other might intensify your feelings of love and adoration, but it’s not the time to act on them.
-Popping the question, announcing that you’re expecting or even sharing other big, life-changing news are all big no-nos on someone else’s all-important day.
+3. Upstage the Bride and Groom: Attending a wedding with your significant other might intensify those lovey-dovey feelings, but it’s *not* the time to act on them.
+Popping the question, announcing that you’re expecting, or sharing other big, life-changing news are all big no-nos on someone else’s big day.
 Your news will be even more exciting a few days later, when people feel comfortable celebrating you.

-Keep Your Relationship Status in Mind: Plus ones are often only given to guests who have a longtime committed partner, those whom the bride and groom aren’t sure about their relationship status (think family members who live out of town) or guests who likely won’t know a single soul.
-Stay realistic before the invite appears in the mailbox to avoid disappointment, and if you don’t receive a plus one, do not ask the bride and groom to bring a guest.
-It’s best to accept your invitation for what it is, and move forward.
+1. Keep Relationship Status in Mind: Plus-ones are often only given to guests who have a long-term, committed partner or guests who likely won’t know a single soul.
+Stay realistic before the invite appears in the mailbox to avoid disappointment, and if you don’t receive a plus-one, do not ask the bride and groom to bring a guest.
+Accept your invitation for what it is and move on.

-Scope Out Who Else Is Invited: Ask around and see who you might know on the guest list, especially if you’re still debating whether or not you should cash in your plus one.
-While the idea of a romantic night with a date may sound divine, going stag and meeting up with a group of friends or creating a “friend date” with an already-invited guest might prove to be a lot more fun than hanging with the random person you stealthily convinced to go with you.
+2. Scope Out Who Else Is Invited: Ask around and see who you might know on the guest list, especially if you’re still debating whether or not you should cash in your plus-one.
+While the idea of a romantic night may sound divine, going stag and meeting up with a group of friends or creating a “friend date” with an already-invited guest might prove to be a lot more fun.

-Enjoy Yourself!
-It’s not exactly your day, but a significant other won’t make or break the time you spend with people you love.
+3. Enjoy Yourself: Remember: Whether or not you’re there with a significant other won’t make or break the time you spend with people you love.